Understanding File Inclusion and Path Traversal

 Key Points

-- Path Traversal Vulnerabilities: Involve manipulating file paths to access files outside the intended directory.
+- Path traversal vulnerabilities involve manipulating file paths to access files outside the intended directory, often using sequences like

-- Critical Risks: Both vulnerabilities can lead to remote code execution (RCE), data breaches, or complete system compromise if left unaddressed.
+../or URL encoding. - Critical risks include remote code execution (RCE), data breaches, and full system compromise if left unaddressed.

 File Inclusion Vulnerabilities

-File inclusion vulnerabilities arise when an application incorporates files based on user-controlled input.
+File inclusion vulnerabilities arise when an application incorporates files based on unsanitized user input.
 Attackers exploit these flaws to:

 Path Traversal Vulnerabilities

-Path traversal (or directory traversal) occurs when an attacker manipulates file paths to access files outside the intended directory.
+Path traversal (or directory traversal) occurs when attackers manipulate file paths to access files outside the intended directory.
 Common techniques include:

 - Using

-%2e%2e%2f) to bypass filters - Exploiting weak path normalization
+%2e%2e%2f) to bypass input filters. - Exploiting weak path normalization or insufficient validation.

 Attack Vectors and Techniques